Typof-Technologies-Pvt-Ltd/smepay-for-woocommerce/readme.txt

 == Description ==

-SMEPay for WooCommerce is a WordPress plugin designed specifically for Indian WooCommerce stores to accept payments via UPI QR codes.
-With SMEPay, customers can quickly scan a QR code at checkout to make instant payments using their preferred UPI-enabled mobile app like Google Pay, PhonePe, or Paytm.
+SMEPay for WooCommerce is a WordPress plugin built specifically for Indian WooCommerce stores to accept payments via UPI QR codes.
+With SMEPay, customers can scan a QR code at checkout to make instant payments using popular UPI apps like Google Pay, PhonePe, or Paytm.
 The plugin is easy to install, configure, and fully compatible with the latest WooCommerce versions.

 ### Features:
 - **UPI Payments Integration**: Accept UPI payments via QR code.